01 of 06

 03 of 06

-Determine Insulation R-Value Needed
+Determine the Insulation R-Value Needed

 Determine the depth of blown-in insulation you will need.
 The depth will depend on where you live and the R-value of the insulation you use.
-Cellulose typically provides R-38 at a depth of 10 in.
+Cellulose typically provides R-38 at a depth of 10 inches.

 If you already have some insulation in the attic, determine its R-value and subtract that amount from the total desired to determine how much new insulation will be needed.Continue to 4 of 6 below.